 Babies and young children often suck their thumbs.
 It's perfectly normal, even though some parents worry about it.
-As children get older, thumb-sucking becomes less common, but a small number still suck their thumbs up to the age of 5 years.
-The habit is harmless if the child does it occasionally, such as at bedtime, or during a stressful event.
+As children get older, thumb-sucking becomes less common, but a small number still suck their thumbs up to age 5.
+The habit is harmless if the child does it occasionally, such as during bedtime or a stressful event.

-Older children who continue to suck their thumbs or fingers may need guidance from parents, a dentist, or an orthodontist to stop the habit.
-That's because chronic thumb-sucking can cause the child's permanent teeth to push forward, creating an overbite.
+Older children who continue to suck their thumbs or fingers may need help from parents, a dentist, or an orthodontist to stop the habit.
+That’s because chronic thumb-sucking can cause the child’s permanent teeth to push forward.
+This creates an overbite.

 If you’re not sure how to stop the thumb-sucking, talk with your child’s dentist.
 If your child is already thumb-sucking less often, you probably don't need to do anything.
 That’s particularly true if the child still has baby teeth.